-In some countries women are detained in prisons for their own protection against gender-based violence.
-These include women who have been raped and may be in danger of harm by the perpetrator or his relatives to persuade them not to testify, and women who may have overstepped the strict norms required by custom, tradition or religion, putting them at risk of an 'honour based killing'.
+In some countries women are detained in prisons for their own protection against gender based violence.
+These include women who have been raped and may be in danger of harm by the perpetrator or his relatives in order not to testify, women who may have overstepped the strict norms required by custom, tradition or religion, putting them at risk of an "honour based killing".
 In some countries prisons may be used to protect victims of trafficking.

-Women can be held for prolonged periods for their protection, which, as such, can become ill-treatment, as noted by the Special Rapporteur on Torture in the case of Jordan for example, where women may be detained for up to 14 years because they are at risk of becoming victims of honour crimes.
-Using detention as a means of (alleged) 'protection' is a particularly gross form of discrimination.
-It penalises the victim or potential victim rather than the perpetrator, further victimises women, and deters them from reporting rape and sexual abuse.
+In principle using prisons as a means of protection is not the right solution for these circumstances, penalising the victim or potential victim, and, in the absence of other measures to bring a long term solution to such practices, providing only a short-term response to the complex problem.
+In some countries women are held for prolonged periods for their protection, which, as such, can become ill-treatment, as noted by the Special Rapporteur on Torture, in the case of Jordan, for example, where women may be detained for up to 14 years because they are at risk of becoming victims of honour crimes.83

-The best option for the protection of such women would be to place them, temporarily, in shelters or safe houses run by independent bodies or social welfare services, provided that the women expressly wish to be protected in this way.
-Regrettably, the demand for safe houses is higher than the supply, which can mean that women may have to be placed in separate sections of detention facilities or prisons, on a temporary basis, to protect them.
+The best option for the protection of such women would be to place them, temporarily, in shelters or safe houses run by independent bodies or social welfare services, provided that the women expressly wish to be protected in this way.84 Regrettably, the demand for safe houses is higher than the supply, which can mean that women may have to be placed in separate sections of detention facilities or prisons, on a temporary basis, to protect them.85